|AVG. RECOVERY||2 TO 3 WEEKS|

 Ptosis correction could be required for you if your droopy eyelid has partially or entirely blocked your vision in the affected eyes.

-A detailed consultation is required before surgery, where Dr Samuel will measure the distance from your pupil’s centre and to the upper eyelid.
+A detailed consultation is required before surgery, where Dr Samuel will measure the distance from your pupil’s centre to the upper eyelid.
 This is called the marginal reflex distance.
 When the distance is below a certain level, then ptosis correction is required.

-Ptosis correction is a common procedure done on an outpatient basis.
+Ptosis Surgery Singapore is a common procedure done on an outpatient basis.
 Patients are given local anaesthesia and will be comfortable during the procedure.
 Patients experience minor swelling and bruising around the eyes which will diminish in a few days.
 There are usually no visible scars as a result of eyelid surgery.

 Some important details to go through with Dr Samuel during a consultation includes: